Skip to main content

 Planned and Unplanned Downtime

-Insights: Link any related Insights to this Event, if they exist.
+• Insights: link any related Insights to this Event, if available;

-Linked Work Orders or Requests: Any Work Order or Request related to the stop.
+• Add Work Orders or Requests (for customers using TracOS™): any Work Order or Request related to this failure.

-Linked Work Orders or Requests: Any Work Order or Request related to the Event.
+• Add Work Orders or Requests (for customers using TracOS™): any Work Order or Request related to this failure.

 Energy Event Types